SpaceSoc’s History: Our 50 Year Mission to the Stars!

 Did you know that we used to have our own observatory?
-Although SpaceSoc was founded in 2016, stargazing at Bath Uni dates back to at least 1984 when an observatory was built on the far side of where East Extension Car Park is today.
-The observatory was run by AstroSoc for many years however, as construction began on the east side of campus, AstroSoc was forced to dismantle the observatory and disband altogether.
-Perhaps inspired by the new Physics with Astrophysics courses, student interest in space finally made a resurgence in the form of SpaceSoc.
-Since then, we have won the Olympus Rover Trials (a national rover building competition) 3 times, bought our own telescope and expanded to over 200 members!
+Although SpaceSoc was founded in 2016, students stargazing at Bath Uni dates back to at least 1973 when the Astronomical Society (AstroSoc) was founded.
+In 1985, AstroSoc built an observatory on the far side of where East Extension Car Park is today.
+AstroSoc ran weekly stargazing sessions from their observatory for many years however, as construction began on the east side of campus, AstroSoc was forced to dismantle the observatory and disband altogether.
+Soon after the university started offering Physics with Astrophysics courses, student interest in space finally made a resurgence in the form of SpaceSoc.
+Since then, we have won the Olympus Rover Trials (a national rover building competition) 3 times, bought two our own telescopes and expanded to over 200 members!

-It’s unclear when our predecessor was founded but, we know that AstroSoc adored their observatory!
-Since its construction in 1984, it was visited weekly by keen students.
-Much like today’s Bath Physics Observatory, it was a small wooden shed with a revolving pyramidal roof.
-AstroSoc worked hard to frequently maintain and upgrade it with concrete legs in 1994 and a motorised mount in 1997.
+Over the next couple of years, the society rapidly expanded their capabilities, culminating in building their own observatory in 1985.
+Much like today’s Bath Physics Observatory, it was a small wooden shed with a revolving octahedral roof.
+AstroSoc worked hard to frequently maintain and upgrade it with concrete legs in 1994 and a motorised mount for their 10 inch reflecting telescope in 1997.

 Outside of the observatory, AstroSoc hosted a variety of events including: trips to Greenwich observatory and London Planetarium, a portable planetarium show in 4E and guest lectures about extra-terrestrial life.
 For International Space Year, AstroSoc stepped up to the challenge of competing in an international rocket building competition, run by ANSTJ (now known as Planète Sciences).
 They collaborated with other UKSEDS members around the country before launching their rocket in France.
 Thanks to AstroSoc’s forward thinking, they quickly adapted to new technologies.
 In 1995, they created their own website and even gave a PowerPoint presentation on a CRT monitor for the 1997 freshers fair!